hartwigmedical/hmftools/pipeline/README_TARGETED.md

 ### Isofox
 TPM is normalised to bring panel gene expression in-line with WGS expression rates.
 This has been performed for the TSO500 panel.

-CHANGE
-In order to adjust for the degree of amplification in panel sequencing relative to WGS, 1) calculate the median adjusted TPM for each gene across the panel samples.
-2) Repeat step 1) for the same list of genes in WGS samples.
+In order to adjust for the degree of amplification in panel sequencing relative to WGS,
+1. calculate the median adjusted TPM for each gene across the panel samples.
+2. Repeat step 1 for the same list of genes in WGS samples.
 In instances where the whole genome median is zero, a replacement value of 0.01 is used instead.
-3) The adjustment factor is calculated by dividing the panel median value by the corresponding whole genome value for each gene.
+3. The adjustment factor is calculated by dividing the panel median value by the corresponding whole genome value for each gene.

 Note: The adjustment factors are calculated at the gene level and not at the transcript level.
 This means the adjusted TPMs for transcripts from panel sequencing are not reliable.